-Based on CT scans, our medical physicists and radiation oncologist develop the ideal treatment target and radiation dosage.
-However, while other devices are forced to rely on static CT scans, our doctors only them as a starting point for developing treatment.
-CyberKnife’s advanced real-time imaging and tumor-tracking software make rapid adjustments throughout the treatment process, ensuring that you get highly targeted radiation dosages delivered exactly where they’re needed.
+Based on CT scans, our medical physicists and radiation oncologist develop the ideal treatment target and radiation dosage, however, while other devices are forced to rely on static CT scans, our doctors only use them as a starting point for developing treatment.
+CyberKnife’s advanced real-time imaging and tumor-tracking software make rapid adjustments throughout the treatment process, ensuring that you get highly targeted radiation doses delivered exactly where they’re needed.

 During Your Session